awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 # Filter expressions<a name="filter-expressions"></a>

 To configure filters, you must use a properly formatted *filter expression*\.
-Filter expressions are composed of dataset and property identifiers in `dataset`\.`property` format, along with logical operators, keywords, and values\.
+Filter expressions are composed of dataset and field identifiers in `dataset`\.`field` format, along with logical operators, keywords, and values\.
 For values, you can specify fixed values or add placeholder parameters set the filter criteria when you get recommendations\.

 For a complete list of filter expression elements, see [Filter expression elements](#filter-expression-elements)\.
 For examples of filter expressions, see [Filter expression examples](#filter-expression-examples)\.